bodo-ai/PyDough/documentation/functions.md

 <!-- TOC --><a name="startswith"></a>
 ### STARTSWITH

-The `STARTSWITH` function returns whether its first argument begins with its second argument as a string prefix:
+The `STARTSWITH` function checks if its first argument begins with its second argument as a string prefix:

 ```py
 Parts(begins_with_yellow = STARTSWITH(name, "yellow"))